Johna210/Robotics_Project/README.md

 **Project Overview:** Lane Painting Path Robot **Project Structure**
-The project is a ROS 2 (Robot Operating System 2) based robotics application that simulates a robot capable of following a yellow lane and painting a red line along its path.
+The project is a ROS 2 (Robot Operating System 2) based robotics application that simulates a robot capable of following a certain path and painting a yellow line along its path.

 **Key Directories and Files**